dihedron/netcheck/README.md

 The application assumes that any argument that is not recognised as a command line parameter is the URL of a bundle.

-Bundles can be retrieved from multiple sources: an HTTP server, a Consul Key/Value store, a Consul Service Registry, a Redis instance.
+Bundles can be retrieved from multiple sources: a local file, an HTTP server, a Consul Key/Value store, a Consul Service Registry, a Redis instance.
 If the argument is not parsed as a valid URL, it is assumed to point to a local file.

 ### Retrieving a bundle from an HTTP server

 The application supports downloading a bundle from an HTTP or HTTPs server.
-The URL is usually an ordinary HTTP address, with the exception that in order to skip the TLS certificate verification, the `https-://` scheme is supported.
+The URL is usually an ordinary HTTP address, with the exception that in order to skip the TLS certificate verification, the `https-://` custom scheme is supported.
 The `-` is the same as specifying `-k` with cURL or `--insecure-skip-verify` on many other applications.

 ### Retrieving a bundle from a Redis server

 The application supports downloading a bundle from a Redis server, in plaintext or with a TLS-protected protocol.
-The URL is prefixed with the `redis://` scheme for plaintext, `rediss://` from secure-Redis, and `rediss-://` for secure-Redis with skipped verification of the TLS certificate.
+The URL is prefixed with the `redis://` scheme for plaintext, `rediss://` for secure-Redis, and `rediss-://` for secure-Redis with skipped verification of the TLS certificate.
 The URL must also contain the `key` query parameter to specify the key under which the bundle is stored, and can optionally have the `db` query parameter if the key is on a non-default (`!= 0`) database.

 ### Retrieving a bundle from a Consul Key/Value store

 The application supports downloading a bundle from a Consul Key/Value store, in plaintext or with a TLS-protected protocol.
-The URL is prefixed with the `consulkv://` scheme for plaintext, `consulkvs://` from secure-Consul, and `consulkvs-://` for secure-Consul with skipped verification of the TLS certificate.
+The URL is prefixed with the `consulkv://` scheme for plaintext, `consulkvs://` for secure-Consul, and `consulkvs-://` for secure-Consul with skipped verification of the TLS certificate.
 The URL must also contain the `key` query parameter to specify the key under which the bundle is stored, and can optionally have the `dc` query parameter if the key is not in the default datacentre.

 ### Retrieving a bundle from a Consul Service Registry

 The application supports downloading a bundle from a Consul Service Registry, in plaintext or with a TLS-protected protocol.
-The URL is prefixed with the `consulsr://` scheme for plaintext, `consulsrs://` from secure-Consul, and `consulsrs-://` for secure-Consul with skipped verification of the TLS certificate.
+The URL is prefixed with the `consulsr://` scheme for plaintext, `consulsrs://` for secure-Consul, and `consulsrs-://` for secure-Consul with skipped verification of the TLS certificate.
 The URL must also contain the `service` query parameter to specify the name of the service, an optional `tag` to help filtering on the list of services in the registry, and a compulsory `meta` value which represents the name of the service metadata map under which the bundle is stored in JSON or YAML format; moreover it can optionally have the `dc` query parameter if the service is not in the default datacentre.

 ## Using templates for output